-Methods of Nutrition Research

-Prerequisite: admission to the master program or special student status
+Methods of Nutrition Research 0.5 unit Prerequisite: admission to the masters program or special student status

 An examination of the elements of the research process.
 Emphasis will be given to various methodologies, designs and methods that may be used for research in nutrition and dietetics.
 Attention will be given to new approaches in quantitative, qualitative, mixed methods, and transformative research methodologies.